Catalog Quick Links

 Students wishing to declare a minor must consult and receive approval from the Chair of the department minor.

-La Salle offers minors in the following subjects: Accounting1, American Studies, Art History, Biology, Black Studies, Business Systems & Analytics, Business Administration1,2, Chemistry, Communication, Computer Science, Criminal Justice1, Computer Science, Communication Sciences & Disorders, Digital Arts & Multimedia Design, Economics, English, Entrepreneurship, Environmental Science, Finance (for Accounting majors only), General Education, History, Health Science, Human Services, Information Technology1, International Relations, Interpersonal Skills, Latin American Studies, Leadership & Global Understanding, Life Science, Management & Leadership2, Marketing2, Mathematics, Media Studies, Media Skills, Nutrition, Philosophy, Political Science, Psychology1, Public Relations, Public Health, Religion1, Risk Management & Insurance, Sociology, Spanish, Sport Management, and Translation Science.
+La Salle offers minors in the following subjects: Accounting1,2, Art History, Biology, Black Studies, Business Systems & Analytics, Business Administration1,2, Chemistry, Communication, Computer Science, Criminal Justice1, Computer Science, Communication Sciences & Disorders, Digital Arts & Multimedia Design, Economics, English, Entrepreneurship, Environmental Science, Finance (for Accounting majors only), General Education, History, Health Science, Human Services, Information Technology1, International Relations, Interpersonal Skills, Latin American Studies, Leadership & Global Understanding, Life Science, Management & Leadership2, Marketing2, Mathematics, Media Studies, Media Skills, Nutrition, Philosophy, Political Science, Psychology1, Public Relations, Public Health, Religion1, Risk Management & Insurance, Sociology, Spanish, Sport Management, and Translation Science.

-- 1
+1

 These minors are available to students enrolled in the evening program.

-- 2
+2

 These minors are not available to Business majors (ACC, BSA, BUS, FIN, MGTL, MKT) in the day or evening program.

-Requirements for Associate In Arts Degree
+Requirements for the Associate in Arts Degree

 The Associate in Arts degree is for the Non-Traditional/Evening student only.
-A candidate for an Associate in Arts degree, will complete the major of Liberal Arts, and must:
+A candidate for an Associate in Arts degree will complete the major of Liberal Arts, and must:

-- complete course work equivalent to a minimum of 60 credit hours, at least 30 of which have been fulfilled at La Salle University
+• complete course work equivalent to a minimum of 60 credit hours, at least 30 of which have been fulfilled at La Salle University

-- have not attained more than 84 credit hours
+• have not attained more than 84 credit hours

-- have not received a prior associate degree
+• have not received a prior associate degree

-- fulfill all course requirements prescribed by the University for the specific associate degree
+• fulfill all course requirements prescribed by the University for the specific associate degree

-- have a cumulative GPA of 2.0
+• have a cumulative GPA of 2.0

-- file a graduation application for the associate degree at least four months before the completion of the requirements.
+• file a graduation application for the associate degree at least four months before the completion of the requirements.

 The courses which fulfill the requirements for the Associate degree may be applied to the Bachelor’s degree.